CompCogNeuro/sims/ch4/self_org/README.md

 # Unique Pattern Statistic

 Although looking at the weights is informative, we could use a more concise measure of how well the network's internal model matches the underlying structure of the environment.
-We one such measure is plotted in the `TrnEpcPlot` as the network learns.
+We one such measure is plotted in the `Train Epoch Plot` as the network learns.

 This shows the results of the **unique pattern statistic** (`UniqPats`), which records the number of unique hidden unit activity patterns that were produced as a result of probing the network with all 10 different types of horizontal and vertical lines (presented individually).
 Thus, there is a separate testing process which, after each epoch of learning, tests the network on all 10 lines, records the resulting hidden unit activity patterns (with the FFFB inhibition cranked up to 3 so that typically 1 unit is active, so we can find the *most active* response to each input), and then counts up the number of unique such patterns (subject to thresholding so we only care about binary patterns of activity).